Comfort Quilts

 There is an iron, ironing board, self-healing cutting board and rulers available.

-The restrictions allow up to 20 participants, so please advise Hanne if you plan on attending.
-As well, you will need to be double vaccinated to attend and there will be a sign in sheet.
-It is hard to tell these days with Omicron what is a simple cold or what may be COVID so if you feel at all out of the ordinary, please stay home and take care of yourself.
+It is hard to tell what is a simple cold or what may be COVID so if you feel at all out of the ordinary, please stay home and take care of yourself.

 There is an iron, ironing board, self-healing cutting board and rulers available.

-The restrictions allow up to 20 participants, so please advise Hanne if you plan on attending.
-As well, you will need to be double vaccinated to attend and there will be a sign in sheet.
-It is hard to tell these days with Omicron what is a simple cold or what may be COVID so if you feel at all out of the ordinary, please stay home and take care of yourself.
+It is hard to tell what is a simple cold or what may be COVID so if you feel at all out of the ordinary, please stay home and take care of yourself.

 If you would like to work on a Comfort Quilt, contact Hanne.